 - (a) The Authority is authorized to issue and to have outstanding at any one time notes, debentures, bonds, or other obligations in the aggregate principal amount of \$75,000,000,000; provided, however, that the Authority shall not issue any such obligation without the prior concurrence of the Secretary of the Treasury as to the method, source, interest rate, timing and other terms and conditions of such obligation.
-The Secretary of the Treasury may direct that any such issuance by the Authority be sold to the Department of Treasury for its own account or to the Federal Financing Bank. - (b) For purposes of purchasing the obligations of the Authority pursuant to this Section 402, the Secretary of the Treasury is authorized to use as a public debt transaction the proceeds from the sale of any securities hereafter issued under the Second Liberty Bond Act, and the purposes
+The Secretary of the Treasury may direct that any such issuance by the Authority be sold to the Department of Treasury for its own account or to the Federal Financing Bank. - (b) For purposes of purchasing the obligations of the the proceeds from the sale of any securities hereafter issued under the Second Liberty Bond Act, and the purposes